babyshambles/EE551-project/README.md

 to get the warped image from the original.
 Of course this test image is undistorted before the transformation.
 And a sample images showing original, undistorted and warped image are shown as below:
 ![Warped image 1](readme_img/warped_img1.jpg)
+As we can see, this warped image shows that the converged lines become parallel roughly and this warped image is used for following processing

 ## Section 3: The Lane Class
 Once the pixels corresponding to the lane lines are dentified in section2, curve fitting can be done to detrmine the driable region, in order to facilitate book-keeping, a python class definiton for the lane making lines was used.
+In this part, image should be analyzed with adaptive virtual sensors which are a string of pixels.
+These sensors are used to find a line in an expected area.
+When the line point's value minus the mean pixel of the certain sensor is larger than the threshold, the line point is considered found.
+The threshold in every sensor should be selected based on mean value of pixels in the sensor.
+And how to find a certain perfect threshold in sensor is very challenging.
+Then we applied the set of points found by sensor to a polynomial fit, and the best order of the polynomial should be chosen for every point set  individually.

+### Radius of Curvature
+One important part of line finding is to estimate the radius of the road curvature.
+The radius of the curvature is given in meters assuming the curve of the road follows a circle.
+The radius of lanes is calculated by the polynomial lane lines approximation by the r_cur function by a formula(referenced by a [website](http://www.intmath.com/applications-differentiation/8-radius-curvature.php)).
+If the radius is bigger than a Max_Radius(here is 10000) then return this Max_Radius value because such big curvature can be considered as a straight line.

+### Equidistant
+When the case only one line is well determined, we should make another line with equidistant because the line is parallel.

 ## Section 4: Curve Fitting Strategy
 This function fits a 2nd order polynomial to the image coordinates returned by lane identification algorithm.
 These coordinates